MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

-1. 27.11.2015: A Measure for Objective Evaluation of Image Segmentation Algorithms
+1. 27.11.2015: A Measure for Objective Evaluation of Image Segmentation Algorithms - Cited by 164
-2. 28.11.2015: A Comparison of Image Segmentation Algorithms
+2. 28.11.2015: A Comparison of Image Segmentation Algorithms - Cited by 97
-3. 29.11.2015: Memory Based Active Contour Algorithm using Pixel-level Classified Images for Colon Crypt Segmentation
+3. 29.11.2015: Memory Based Active Contour Algorithm using Pixel-level Classified Images for Colon Crypt Segmentation - Cited by 2
-4. 30.11.2015: A pixel classification system for segmenting biomedical images using intensity neighborhoods and dimension reduction
+4. 30.11.2015: A pixel classification system for segmenting biomedical images using intensity neighborhoods and dimension reduction - Cited by 6
-5. 01.12.2015: Learning segmentation by random walks
+5. 01.12.2015: Learning segmentation by random walks - Cited by 363
-6. 03.12.2015: Simultaneous detection and segmentation
+6. 03.12.2015: Simultaneous detection and segmentation - Cited by 108
-7. 04.12.2015: Scene parsing with object instances and occlusion ordering
+7. 04.12.2015: Scene parsing with object instances and occlusion ordering - Cited by 20
+8. 05.12.2015: Textonboost: Joint appearance, shape and context modeling for multi-class object recognition and segmentation - Cited by 854

 ## TODO
 * Layered object models for image segmentation
-* Textonboost: Joint appearance, shape and context modeling for multi-class object recognition and segmentation
 * Fast approximate energy minimization via graph cuts
 * Efficient object detection and segmentation for fine-grained recognition
 * Hypercolumns for Object Segmentation and Fine-grained Localization